renderghost/at-science-homepage/content/events/event-atmosphere2026.md

 <details class="govuk-details">
 <summary class="govuk-details__summary">
-<span class="govuk-details__summary-text">Do I need to a ticket for ATmosphereConf to participate in the ATScience event?</span>
+<span class="govuk-details__summary-text">Do I need a ticket for ATmosphereConf to participate in the ATScience event?</span>
 </summary>

 <div class="govuk-details__text">